ackirby88/CS107/C++/CPP-1-Constructors.md

 </details>

 ---
-To prevent this situation, a class can include a special function called a **constructor**, which is *automatically* called when a new object of the class is instantiated.
-The constructor can be used to allocate memory and initialize data members.
+To prevent this situation, a class can include a special function called a **constructor**.

+- **Automatically** called when a new object of the class is instantiated
+- Constructor can be used to **allocate memory** and **initialize data members**

-The **constructor** function is declared similarly to a member function, but its name matches the name of the class and without a return type.
+The **constructor** function is declared similarly to a member function:

+- Constructor's name matches the name of the class **but without a return type**

 **<details><summary>:large_orange_diamond: Constructor Example:</summary>**
 <p>